mike-duke/from-the-farm/README.md

-# from the farm
+# From The Farm

-from the farm is a community based effort to break the traditional food supply chain and connect farmers and producers directly to restaurants and markets.
+From The Farm is a community based effort to break the traditional food supply chain and connect farmers and producers directly to restaurants and markets.

 ### Install and Setup
 backend repo can be found [here](https://github.com/DanHutch/crosspoll_be)